 You will need:

-• clamp frame;
+• clamping frame;

 • non-woven or flannel backing;